kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Defining what validations the policy enforces and how violations are reported
 - Defining how a policy may be configured

-Each `ValidatingAdmissionPolicy` resource may optionally set `spec.match` to constrain the resources it validates.
+Each `ValidatingAdmissionPolicy` resource contains a `spec.match` to declare what resources it validates.
+This field is required.

 - `spec.match` constraints which resources this policy can be applied to.
 Policy configurations each have match rules with further narrow this constraint, but